Hiring An Offshore IT Company

 Exchange a few initial emails and a couple of chat sessions maybe.
 Monitor the diction and quality of communication closely.

-If they tend to write and chat spontaneously then it is a good indication that they deal with clients on regular basis, which implies they already have business.
+If they tend to write and chat spontaneously then it is a good indication that they deal with clients on regular basis, which implies they already have a business.
 This is a good sign that this is the company you want.

 The very model of outsourcing works on the premise that per hour dollar rate is lucrative to offshore Web companies while still being significantly cheap for you vis-à-vis your domestic rates.